xiuqili-xl/FORCE11-PREreview-Club-May2026/README.md

 * The scripts were written for rapid review and exploratory checking
 * Some outputs are inspected in the R console or viewer rather than saved as separate result files
-* Source datasets contain additional metadata that are referenced during the analysis, but are not captured in this repository
+* Source datasets contain additional metadata that were referenced during the analysis, but are not captured in this repository
 * OpenAlex data may change over time, so regenerated results may differ from the saved snapshot

 **Please cite the original datasets directly when reusing or discussing the data.**